aronk/flightschedule-business-event/README-TASK.md

 a.
 Consuming database change events
 b.
 Transforming them to a domain model
 c.
 Storing into NoSQL
 d.
-Detecting and publishing FLIGHT_DELAYED business events based on estimated departure time increasing by &gt; 15min of previous time.
+Detecting and publishing FLIGHT_DELAYED business events based on estimated departure time increasing by >15min of previous time.
 5. Docker Compose file for any external dependencies i.e. message broker and NoSQL database.
 6. Code checked into GitHub
 7. A README file of how to run/test the application.